DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/README.md

 <!-- default badges end -->
 # Migrate a Xamarin.Forms Application to .NET MAUI

 This repository illustrates how to migrate the [DevExpress Xamarin.Forms DataGrid Get Started application](https://github.com/DevExpress-Examples/xamarin-forms-data-grid-examples/tree/22.1.3%2B/CS/GettingStarted) to DevExpress .NET MAUI Controls.
-Refer to the [opened pull request](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/) to see the changes that are we made to migrate the application to .NET MAUI platform.
+Refer to the [open pull request](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/) to see the changes that we made to migrate the application to the .NET MAUI platform.

 To migrate a Xamarin.Forms application to .NET MAUI, you should perform the following steps: